-- ALE-F02, CLDN1 mAb for Liver Fibrosis (F3/F4), with silenced effector function
+- ALE.F02, CLDN1 mAb for Liver (F3/F4), kidney, and lung fibrosis, with selected effector function

-Alentis is widening its therapeutic reach to explore the potential of targeting CLDN1 in fibrosis of other tissues, including kidney where CLDN1 dysregulation is an established driver of the disease.
+Alentis is widening its therapeutic reach to explore the potential of targeting CLDN1 in fibrosis of other tissues where CLDN1 dysregulation is an established driver of the disease.